step-quiz/repas/WORKFLOW-EXAMEN.md

   `tools/c_<tema>.py` and rebuild (§3.4).
-- **The Form column header still says "step-quiz."** That is a leftover project name, harmless, not a sign you have the wrong file — it appears identically in `tools/fes-exemple.js` and both example CSVs.
+- **The Form column header still says "step-quiz."** That is a leftover project name, harmless, not a sign you have the wrong file — it appears identically in `tools/fes-exemple.js` and in example CSVs.
 Fixing it is cosmetic and optional, not required for the workflow to function.
 - **This document is the piece that was missing.** Nothing in the repository previously stated, end to end, "here is how a teacher actually runs the